 That's the benefit of TV.

-I can talk and actually list something at the same time, which you Don't get to do on radio.
+I can talk and actually list something at the same time, which you don't get to do on radio.

-Although I love radio.
+Although, I love radio.

 Radio is so much fun.

-I'm jealous of?
+Oh, you know what I'm jealous of?

 They had like all these great interviews, except for the interview he did with Alec Baldwin, which was atrocious because he's an atrocious human being.

-He can do and say anything.
+He can do and say anything, and he does.

-And it's like everybody else we have a whole different set of rules we live by.
+And it's like everybody else, we have a whole different set of rules we live by.

-And by the way, I don't want anybody to ever go after him.
+And by the way, I don't want anybody to ever go after him because it's raw and it's truthful and it's honest and it's real.

-Listening to a Scarlet Johansson interview yesterday.
+I was listening to a Scarlett Johansson interview yesterday.

 No, it was interesting.